Keyboard shortcuts

 Per-pixel fitting uses rayon for data parallelism.
 The outer pixel loop runs on a dedicated thread pool to avoid deadlocking with inner parallel operations (cross-section calculation, broadening).

-The Python bindings expose a high-level API (load_endf, forward_model, fit_spectrum, spatial_map) that maps directly to the Rust pipeline.
-NumPy arrays are zero-copy where possible via numpy crate integration.
+The Python bindings expose a high-level API (load_endf, load_endf_file, forward_model, fit_spectrum_typed, fit_counts_spectrum_typed, spatial_map_typed) that maps directly to the Rust pipeline.
+Typed input constructors (from_transmission, from_counts) select the fitting dispatch for spatial maps.
+TIFF/NeXus I/O helpers (load_tiff_stack, load_tiff_folder, probe_nexus, load_nexus_histogram, load_nexus_events, tof_to_energy_centers) expose the same spectral-axis conventions as nereids-io.
+NumPy arrays are zero-copy where possible via the numpy crate integration.

 Physics Reference